-Sexting a problem with major consequences
+Sexting is a problem that has major consequences.

 What is sexting?

-Just recently there has been some interesting research released on teen sexting:
+There has been some interesting research released on teen sexting:

 The first is from the University of Utah’s Department of Psychology.
 Researchers surveyed 606 teens ages 14-18 and found that approximately 20 percent of the teens said they had sent a sexual image of themselves via cell phone.
 About twice as many teens admitted to receiving a sext.
 To top it off, of those who reported receiving a sext, well over 25 percent said that they had forwarded it to someone else.
 So, they're sharing the pics with their friends.